-Food supplement suitable for adults and children (from 4 years upwards) with the following recommendations:
+Dietary supplement suitable for adults and children (from 4 years onwards) with the following recommendations:

-- For anyone unable to swallow capsules, the contents of the capsule can be mixed with a cold, non-acidic meal or beverage.
+- For anyone unable to swallow capsules, the capsule can be opened and the contents mixed with cold food or drinks.

 - Do not exceed recommended daily dosage.

-'For every day MAX' does not require refrigeration.
-Store in a cool, dry place below 25°C and out of direct sunlight.
+- Store in a cool, dry place below 25°C (77 °F) and out of direct sunlight.

 All questions answered by probiotic experts Dr Kate Stephens PhD (Food and Microbial Sciences) BSc(Hons) Medical Microbiology and Kerry Beeson BSc (Nut.
 Med.)
 Nutritional Therapist.